osxmidi/LinVst/README.md

 It's also possible with most plugins to make a folder and install the windows vst's into it.

+linvstconvert is used to prepare vst2 dll files for use in a daw using the linvst.so file.

 Start linvstconvert (in the convert folder) and then select the linvst.so file.

 Point linvstconvert to the folder containing the windows vst's and hit the Start (Convert) button.